The Adventures of Swiss Family Robinson

 The Adventures of Swiss Family Robinson is a 1998 family adventure series that originally aired on Pax.
 Based on the 1812 novel The Swiss Family Robinson by Johann David Wyss, it follows the adventures of nine survivors of a shipwreck as they attempt to adapt to life on a deserted island.
-It lasted for one season, with 10 three episode segments.
+It lasted for one season, with 10 three-episode segments.

 Background

 This was the fifth television series based on the 1812 novel and followed nearly a dozen theatrical and made-for-television film versions.
 Like many of these previous versions, it altered story lines and added several members to the cast of characters.

 Broadcast

 The show contained 10 story arcs of three episodes each and aired on closely spaced dates over seven weeks in September and October 1998.
 It was one of the first shows broadcast on the newly formed PAX network.

-It was also aired on Sri Lanka National Television dubbed in Sinhala language under the title Robinson Andaraya ("රොබින්සන් අන්දරය"), and in Italy on Rai 1 and 7 Gold.
+It was also aired on the Sri Lankan television channel Rupavahini, dubbed in the Sinhala language under the title Robinson Andaraya ("රොබින්සන් අන්දරය"), and in Italy on Rai 1 and 7 Gold.